 Seaford Museum in Martello Tower No 74 , on the front at Seaford, is the most westerly of a chain of 103 similar fortifications running from Aldeburgh on the east coast.
 It was built in 1806 against a threatened Napoleonic invasion and houses the Seaford Museum of Local History.
 The Museum is usually open on Sundays and Bank Holidays from 11am to 4pm and in summer also on Wednesdays and Saturdays from 2pm until 4pm.
-The Museum closed in October 2017 for refurbishment and is planned to reopen in Spring 2018.
-Entrance fee (2017) was £2.50.
-For 2018 - t.b.a
+The Museum closed in October 2017 for refurbishment and reopened in October 2018.
+Entrance fee (2018) was £2.50.
+For 2019 - t.b.a

 |Travel||Take the train nearest to 8.45am from Victoria Station to Glynde (change at Lewes).
 Journey time is 1 hour 27 minutes, longer on Sundays because of poor connections.
 Trains back from Seaford generally run twice an hour, again changing at Lewes.
 Journey time is just over one and a half hours, longer on Sundays when it is quicker at certain times to change at Brighton.
 Buy a day return to Seaford, which in practice is accepted to Glynde.
 Mid-week walkers with senior railcards can take the 09-47 hrs train from Victoria: the lunchtime pubs in Alfriston, busy at weekends, are less busy mid-week.|